Bringing memory to Boolean networks: a unifying framework: Comparing the different update modes

+\begin{corollary} If there is a $\mu$-trajectory from $x$ to $y$, then there is a compressed $\mu$-trajectory from $x$ to $y$. \end{corollary}

-For this and the following items, we aim to prove that for a given pair $x, y$ of configurations, there is no trajectory from $x$ to $y$ in a particular update mode (for this item, the most permissive update mode).
-Based on the considerations above, we always prove that there is no compressed trajectory from $x$ to $y$ in a particular update mode.
+For this and the following items, we aim to prove that for a given pair $x, y$ of configurations, there is no $\mu$-trajectory from $x$ to $y$ for a particular update mode $\mu$ (for this item, the most permissive update mode).
+Based on Corollary \ref{corollary:compression}, we always prove that there is no compressed $\mu$-trajectory from $x$ to $y$.